wanjiasu/my-app/README.md

    ```bash
    python3 -c "import secrets; print(secrets.token_hex(32))"
    ```
-2. The DATABASE, MAIL, OPENAPI, and FRONTEND_URL settings are ready to use locally.
+2. The DATABASE, MAIL, OPENAPI, CORS, and FRONTEND_URL settings are ready to use locally.
 3. You can check the .env.example file for more information about the variables.

 **Frontend (`nextjs-frontend/.env.local`):**